Snake0good/20-JavaScript-Web-Projects/README.md

     - this was okay. the API was fun to use and I got the hang of it.
 Haven't fully figured out the loader yet :/
 2. Infinite Scroll - Fetch, Async/Await, Unsplash API, DOM, Scroll Event Listener
     - better luck today - got the loader working... basic, but moving on up
+3. Joke Teller - Fetch, Async/Await, Joke API, Text-to-Speech
+    - harder than I thought. basic but nice way build. gotta revisit it to refresh the concepts.
-3. Light/Dark Mode - DOM, localStorage
+4. Light/Dark Mode - DOM, localStorage
     - spent about 4 hours playing with this guy. loved it. enjoyed the "bugs"